POM: Prescription only medicine

 Crinone is generally well-tolerated.
 In clinical studies, the following adverse events have been reported during Crinone therapy.
 Most adverse events observed in clinical studies cannot be distinguished from the symptoms common in early pregnancy.

-Headache, somnolence, abdominal pain, breast tenderness, itching or burning.
+Breast tenderness, itching or burning.

 Post Marketing Reports

 For adverse reactions identified during post-marketing surveillance, the frequency is not known (cannot be estimated from the available data).

 In addition, intermenstrual bleeding (spotting), vaginal irritation, hypersensitivity reactions usually manifesting as skin rash, and other mild application site reactions have been reported post-marketing.

 Rare events of urticaria and pruritis were noted.

 Reporting of suspected adverse reactions